wagov/wasocshared/docs/training/analyst-induction.md

 ## 3. Recommended structured learning approach

-The below training and certifications are all free, and provide a good foundational base for cyber security defensive activities.
+The below training provides a good foundational base for cyber security defensive activities.
 It's recommended to work through them in order.

 ### 3.1.
 IT Infrastructure and Cloud fundamentals